 |Diane Keaton and Woody Allen in Annie Hall––by Queenie and the Dew via Flickr|

-Often, NYC becomes more than a backdrop in film, but rather a main character -- one that unfortunately has yet to be nominated for an Oscar or any film award, yet remains consistent in its level of performance with no shortage of devotees.
+After watching the Oscars last night, I couldn’t help but recall a few of the winning films made right here in our own backyard.
+Let’s face it– there’s no more photogenic place to make movies than New York City.
+With its visual appeal and stunning architecture, the city that never sleeps is an optimal filming destination.
+Often, NYC becomes more than a backdrop in film, but rather a main character — one that unfortunately has yet to be nominated for an Oscar or any film award, yet remains consistent in its level of performance with no shortage of devotees.

 I rounded up a selection of all-time favorite nominees and winners set in our great city.
 These will definitely take you back in time!
 You might find yourself renting some on Netflix if you haven’t seen them, or watching one of these classics for the umpteenth time.